damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 categories: concepts
 author: Sid Sijbrandij
 author_twitter: sytses
-description: "Learn some benefits of microservices, and check out who's using it!"
+description: "The benefits and drawbacks of microservices and how to decide if it is right for your team."
 image_title: '/images/blogimages/trends-in-version-control-land-microservices-cover.jpg'
 twitter_image: '/images/tweets/trends-in-version-control-land-microservices.png'
 ---